zuplo/docs/docs/articles/security.md

 ### Disaster Recovery

 We understand that if we go down, our customers' APIs go down too.
-While we have an excellent track record of uptime serving billions and billions of requests with zero downtime we also plan for the worst.
+While we've an excellent track record of uptime serving billions and billions of requests with zero downtime we also plan for the worst.
 We maintain a variety of measures to ensure we can quickly recover from any type of disaster.